Rycona/FF6-BC-Scouter/README.md

 - Install the FF6Menu.ttf in the Fonts folder to your Font directory
 - Keep the Images folder inside the FF6BC Scouter folder
 - Use with the BizHawk SNES Emulator (Tested with BizHawk v2.5.2/v2.6)
-- Keep all scripts together in the same folder
 - Load only 'FF6BC Scouter.lua' from the folder
+- All other scripts must be in the 'Scripts' Folder

 NOTE: Does not work with other emulators that support Lua scripts due to use of BizHawk-specific Lua Functions